User Portal Domain Management

 • Global Edge Security

-• Global Edge Security is a paid add-on and will be applied at a network level to increase security and performance.
+• Global Edge Security is a paid product extension and will be applied at a network level to increase security and performance.
 If GES is applied to your plan, DNS should be pointed to this network.

 • Learn more about GES here.